PriceCatch/Chartink/README.md

 I am sharing three screener examples to help you get started.

+#### Usage examples:
+I have uploaded videos on how to use the shared code in my [https://www.youtube.com/@PriceCatch](https://www.youtube.com/@pricecatch) channel.
+Take a look there.

 #### Python & libraries:
 The code is in Python and pyproject.toml contains the libraries required for using the code shared by me.
 Use pip or uv to install them.